Age of Aces

 When Popular Publications launched their line of ten-cent

-pulps, they got the ball rolling with DIME DETECTIVE, another
+pulps, they got the ball rolling with DIME DETECTIVE,

-his chain of pulp magazines with THRILLING
+Goldsmith, starting his chain of pulp magazines with THRILLING

 DETECTIVE in the very same month.
 The first issues of Popular’s

 and Pines’ new periodicals were dated November 1931.